Down-step statistics in generalized Dyck paths: Asymptotics for down-step statistics

 In this section we calculate asymptotics for the average number of down-steps as well as the variance in the number of down-steps in $k_t$-Dyck paths of length $(k+1)n$.
 These multivariable computations can become quite involved, and thus were performed\footnote{A worksheet containing these computations can be found at \url{https://gitlab.aau.at/behackl/kt-dyck-downstep-code}.} using the asymptotic expansions module~\cite{Hackl-Heuberger-Krenn:2016:asy-sagemath} in SageMath~\cite{SageMath:2020:9.0}.

-Formally, we conduct this analysis by considering the random variable $X_{n,t,r}$ which models the number of down-steps between the $r$-th and the $(r+1)$-th down steps in a $k_{t}$-Dyck path of length $(k+1)n$ chosen uniformly at random.
+Formally, we conduct this analysis by considering the random variable $X_{n,t,r}$ which models the number of down-steps between the $r$-th and the $(r+1)$-th up-steps in a $k_{t}$-Dyck path of length $(k+1)n$ chosen uniformly at random.